Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: A general definition of multiple testing methods

 If we choose to reject the hypotheses with indices in $R \subseteq [m]$, i.e., to claim them as discoveries, then the discoveries in $R \cap N_\mathrm{P}$ are false.
-Generally, we want to choose the set of rejected hypotheses $\mathbf{R}$ in such a way that the occurrence of such false discoveries is limited.
-We do this by bounding, in expectation, some nonnegative error function $\F_N(R)$, for which $\F_N(\emptyset)=0$.
+Generally, we want to choose $R$ in such a way that the occurrence of such false discoveries is limited.
+We do this by bounding, in expectation, some nonnegative error function $\F_N(R)$ of $N$ and $R$.
+We assume that $\F_N(\emptyset) = 0$ for all $N \in 2^{[m]}$, and $\F_\emptyset(R) = 0$ for all $R \in 2^{[m]}$, i.e., no error is incurred if there are no nulls or we make no discoveries.
+Both conditions are satisfied by all error metrics in \Cref{tab:error_rates}.

 A multiple testing method for error rate $\mathrm{ER}_\F$ is a procedure that produces a random set $\mathbf{R}$.
 Such a method controls an error rate defined by $\F_N(\mathbf{R})$ at level $\alpha$ if its construction guarantees that $\F_N(\mathbf{R})$ is bounded in expectation by $\alpha$.
 This is formally stated in \Cref{def: single ER}.